-Although agencies like the IRS have become increasingly proficient at spotting and thwarting identity thieves, there is still, unfortunately, no 100 percent foolproof method of identity theft prevention.
-The best one can do to reduce their risk of becoming this growing crime's latest victim is to take up as many protective measures ahead of time, making it less likely for ID thieves to get their hands on your personal information.
+Although agencies like the IRS have become increasingly proficient at spotting and thwarting identity thieves, there is still no 100 percent, foolproof method of identity theft prevention.
+The best one can do to reduce their risk of becoming this growing crime's latest victim is to take up protective measures ahead of time, making it less likely for ID thieves to get their hands on your personal information.

 While you can't actively keep an eye on every account that opens in your name, a credit alert service can notify you when changes occur, paving the way for you to take more effective action.
 From there, you can take multiple steps to combat the fraud, such as ordering a credit report or placing a credit freeze, even filing an initial credit fraud alert with any of the three credit reporting bureaus - TransUnion, Experian and Equifax - to make it known that you believe you have become the victim of ID theft.
 Your credit monitoring service can even help you take these actions.